Budgeting

 Envelope-based budgeting systems are the digital equivalent of dividing cash into different envelopes labelled for a specific purpose e.g. food, bills, clothing, etc. It’s a popular system which is very effective for both over- and under-spenders.

-• YNAB (34 day free trial, $99/year) – The original (and arguably best) digital envelope budgeting software.
+• YNAB (34 day free trial, $109/year) – The original (and arguably best) digital envelope budgeting software.
 Commonly recommended, loved by its users and has a friendly and encouraging subreddit.
 It can automatically connect to UK banks to import your transactions.
+However, it is pricey.

 Alternatives that offer something similar;